jtirila/CarND-Path-Planning-Project/README.md

    that no collision occurs

 Subsequently, trajectories are generated for each of the safe options and a cost function is used to pick the most efficient path.
-If none of the paths is safe, a fourth option is introduced: .
+If none of the paths is safe, a fourth option is introduced: FIXME.

 Even though the finite state machine is not explicit in the solution, at every moment we choose one of the 4 states just described.